vcalderon2009/coding_exercises/README.md

-destroy                   Remove ALL of the artifacts + Python environments init                      Initialize the repository for code development lint                      Run the 'pre-commit' linting step manually pip-upgrade               Upgrade the version of the 'pip' package pre-commit-install        Installing the pre-commit Git hook pre-commit-uninstall      Uninstall the pre-commit Git hook
+destroy                   Remove ALL of the artifacts + Python environments init                      Initialize the repository for code development lint                      Run the 'pre-commit' linting step manually new-problem               Function to create a file for a new coding problem pip-upgrade               Upgrade the version of the 'pip' package pre-commit-install        Installing the pre-commit Git hook pre-commit-uninstall      Uninstall the pre-commit Git hook